Find Grad Schools

 25% Women

 The 7th most popular school in the country for nuclear engineering majors who are seeking their doctor's degree is Purdue University - Main Campus.
 Roughly 46,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-For the 2020-2021 academic year, 8 doctor's degrees were handed out to nuclear engineering majors at Purdue.
+During the most recent year for which we have data, 8 people received their doctor's degree in nuclear engineering from Purdue.

 7 Yearly Graduations